Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

 ttt_poisoner_block_shop_roles       "mercenary" // Names of roles that have their shop blocked when poisoned, separated with commas.
 Do not include spaces or capital letters ttt_poisoner_poison_duration        0           // How long a Poisoner's poison should last on their target.
 Poisoner is refunded Poison Gun ammo when it expires.
-Set to 0 to have it be permanent ttt_poisoner_cure_on_death          1           // Whether a Poisoner's target should be cured if the Poisoner dies ttt_poisoner_notify                 0           // Whether to notify a Poisoner's target when they are poisoned ttt_poisoner_notify_end             0           // Whether to notify a Poisoner's target when they are unpoisoned ttt_poisoner_refund_on_death        0           // Whether a Poisoner should get their Poison Gun ammo refunded if their target dies ttt_poisoner_refund_on_death_delay  0           // How long after a Poisoner's target dies before they should be refunded their Poison Gun ammo.
+Set to 0 to have it be permanent ttt_poisoner_cure_on_death          1           // Whether a Poisoner's target should be cured if the Poisoner dies ttt_poisoner_notify_start           0           // Whether to notify a Poisoner's target when they are poisoned ttt_poisoner_notify_end             0           // Whether to notify a Poisoner's target when they are unpoisoned ttt_poisoner_refund_on_death        0           // Whether a Poisoner should get their Poison Gun ammo refunded if their target dies ttt_poisoner_refund_on_death_delay  0           // How long after a Poisoner's target dies before they should be refunded their Poison Gun ammo.
 Only used when "ttt_poisoner_refund_on_death" is enabled